synth-is/kromosynth-render/README.md

 # kromosynth render

-gRPC rendering server, accepting URLs to genomes and returning a rendered sound.
+Rendering servers (WebSocket), accepting URLs to genomes, or the genomes as a string, and returning a rendered sound.

 Hint:
 evoruns-rest/synth-is-firebase-adminsdk-7ycvy-421ca1f367.json is in Google Drive and iCloud

-(
-docker build -t grpcweb/envoy -f envoy/Dockerfile ./envoy docker run -d -p 8080:8080  grpcweb/envoy
-)